 - The plantation features a shop with heavenly treats – ranging from vanilla bean stalks, to turmeric, cacao, brown sugar, cinnamon, and of course Kopi Luwak.
 A 200-gram bag retails at 650,000 Rupiah (or approximately $72).

-- How to Get to the Wedang Sari Plantation: When we approached a travel agency in tourist-mecca Ubud, the driver immediately knew of the Wedang Sari Plantation, which is not far from Ubud.
+- How to Get to the Wedang Sari Plantation: When we approached a travel agency in Ubud, the driver immediately knew of the Wedang Sari Plantation, which is not far from Ubud.
 It’s about 9 miles, or 15 km. from the Ceking Rice Terrace.
 We visited the plantation following two brief stops at Goa Gajah (the Elephant Cave Temple) and Gunung Kawi (the Rocky Temple) and prior to having lunch overlooking volcano, Mount Batur.
 Though Wedang Sari is not a traditional working plantation, visitors can still walk among the various trees bearing cinnamon, cacao, coffee berries and lemon grass offerings.
-A resident Civet (he appears to be well-taken care of, although I did wonder if he’s always alone) and pet bat are on display, as are baskets of traditional beans and pre-processed (yes, poopy) Kopi Luwak beans.
+A civet sleeping in a cage (I questioned how long the fellow is left alone and if this solitary confinement was humane) and pet bat are on display, as are baskets of traditional beans and pre-processed (yes, poopy) Kopi Luwak beans.
 Staff members roast and ground samples of Kopi Luwak there on-site, and the girl doing the grinding, allowed me to try my hand at pulverizing the beans.
 “More muscle,” she said.
 The smell emanating from the grounds was tantalizing!

 - If you’re looking for a personable, energetic and knowledgeable driver, do contact Mowgli Wayan, who took such good care of us during our day trip: